 - Royal Cross prioritises 'Pupil Voice' with pupils taught in small groups with many opportunities for children to contribute to discussions and express their views.
-Other opportunities include: - - Circle Time - Membership of the School Council - Attending and contributing to Review Meetings. - o Pupil questionnaire - 'Pupil Worry Box' - Regular meetings take place between representatives from the school council with the Headteacher.
+Other opportunities include: - o Circle Time - o Membership of the School Council - o Attending and contributing to Review Meetings. - o Pupil questionnaire - o 'Pupil Worry Monsters' in each class base. - Regular meetings take place between representatives from the school council with the Headteacher.
 Here school council members are invited to talk about any future ideas they would like to implement and any changes to school policy they may wish to raise with the Headteacher. - The school council has representation from each class and meets regularly throughout the terms, facilitated by a link member of staff and Headteacher.
 The school council have their own notice board in the conference room where a record of minutes is kept.
 There is also a Pupil Notice Board in the hall that pupils may use.